microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/03-BuildPipeline.md

 5. Run the Build pipeline

-6. Review Build Outputs - confirm the model and container image have been registered in Azure ML workspace in respective registries.
+6. Review Build Outputs - confirm that the model and azure container image have been registered in the [Azure ML workspace](https://ml.azure.com/) in respective registries.

 ## Success criteria